Typographic Poster Series

 code-davinci-002

-3. The technological word (Engine, Cyborg, and AI) emerges in a black weight and a higher saturated and complementary hue to overpower the human word.
+The technological word (Engine, Cyborg, and AI) emerges in a black weight of a highly saturated and complementary hue to overpower the human word.